wligithub/tax-tool/README.md

 This is a Python-based tool that automatically calculates the cost basis of the VMW-AVGO merger.
 It can generate all data without the need for manually inputting per-lot information; you just need to download two files from E*Trade.

-This tool processes the Gain & Loss file downloaded from E*TRADE.
+This tool processes the Gain&Loss file downloaded from E*TRADE.
 For each row (lot), it generates tax information, including the cost basis for cash received during the merger as well as for converted AVGO shares.
 Additionally, it calculates the cost basis for AVGO cash-in-lieu fractional shares and provides a tax summary across all lots.

-The tool supports VMW shares acquired via ESPP, RSU, NSO, and regular purchases, as well as VMW shares sold before and on the merger date.
-For inputting regular purchase data, please refer to the section titled 'Update Gain & Loss File for Shares Acquired through Regular Purchase'
+The tool supports VMW shares acquired via ESPP, RSU, NSO, and brokerage purchases, as well as VMW shares sold before and on the merger date.

 Note:
 This tool is applicable only to US holders of VMware shares.
 It appears that non-US holders have received the cash